-Our top pick is the Cooks Standard 12-Quart Classic Stainless Steel Stockpot with Lid thanks to its durable 18/10 stainless steel construction and easy maintenance, found here on Amazon.
-If you can splurge on a professional-grade stockpot that will last a lifetime, you can't go wrong with the All-Clad D3 Stainless Steel Stockpot, available at Williams-Sonoma.
+Our top pick is the Cooks Standard 12-Quart Classic Stainless Steel Stockpot with Lid thanks to its durable 18/10 stainless steel construction and easy maintenance (found on Amazon).
+If you can splurge on a professional-grade stockpot that will last a lifetime, you can't go wrong with the All-Clad D5 Stainless Steel Stockpot (found on Amazon)

-Heat threshold: For optimal versatility, it needs to perform well under a variety of cooking conditions.
+For optimal versatility, it needs to perform well under a variety of cooking conditions.
 When shopping, consider the types of recipes you will be using a stockpot for, and be sure that the products you're contemplating can withstand the maximum temperatures needed.
-Additionally, some stock pots are designed with an aluminum core or disc at the base to ensure optimum heat conductivity and prevent hot spots from forming.
+Additionally, some stockpots are designed with an aluminum core or disc at the base to ensure optimum heat conductivity and prevent hot spots from forming.

-Durability: With stock pots being one of the best multi-taskers in the kitchen, it's essential the cookware stands up to regular use.
+With stockpots being one of the best multi-taskers in the kitchen, it's essential the cookware stands up to regular use.
 Take into consideration the product warranty, and look to reviews to estimate its expected life span.

 Why Trust The Spruce Eats?